Definition of Written Threats

 Penalties for Written Threats

-Under Florida law, the crime of Written Threats is classified as a second degree felony, with penalties of up to 15 years in prison or 15 years of probation, and a $10,000 fine.
+Written Threats is classified as a second degree felony, with penalties of up to 15 years in prison.

 Written Threats carries a Level 6 offense severity ranking under the Florida Criminal Punishment Code.
 Even for first-time offenders, prosecutors in Florida will often seek jail or rigorous probationary sentences for these types of crimes.